magic-network/magic-docs/docs/intro.md

 Just like running a VPN client or hotspot, a Magic Network consumer runs a Magic client on a device to automatically broker access to Magic- enabled access points.
 The Magic client acts on behalf of the consumer, and interacts with the global Magic supernetwork to authorize access to in-range Wi-Fi access points, cellular base stations, and more.
 The Magic client also provides wallet functionality, as well as support for sponsorship of connectivity by other Magic users for fully-autonomous and fleet applications.

 # What's available today?
 For Alpha, we are actively working through various deployment options and compatibility as users give us feedback on their setups.
 For ease of use, we recommend setting up Magic Alpha on your home network.
-A cloud hosted gateway is also available in lieu of setting up a lcoal Gateway Agent instance.
-This can be connected to using a supported OpenWRT router configured to access the gateway.
-Contact hello@magic.co for assistance with connectivity.

 - Radio Access Technologies: WiFi
 - Client CLI: MacOS, Linux support verified on Ubuntu 18.04.1 LTS and nmcli 1.10.6
 - Client Libraries: Swift
 - Gateway Agent: An x86 or ARM resource, it can virtually run on any OS, but should follow POSIX compliant standards

-# What's next?
-From a core infrastructure standpoint, we will be working on payments, the underpinnings of the economy, security and privacy.
-In addition, experience updates to the client, including expanding compatibility to mobile and cloud hosted experiences.

-Inspired to contribute?
-Get in touch with the team!
-- Create a pull request
-- Submit a GitHub issue
-- Email us at hello@magic.co

-Sign up at [Magic](https://magic.co) and we'll keep you posted.